Frequently Asked Questions - BS in Food and Nutrition

 Yes.
 The courses listed below require that you obtain some additional practical experiences as part of the course.
 These experiences range in duration and objectives.
 The course instructor will provide additional information on the objectives and expectations of each course upon enrollment in the class.
 However, they are briefly described below:

 NHM 363 Applied Nutrition - This course requires a variety of “hands-on” learning experiences, which must be supervised by a Registered Dietitian who has a current registration status with Commission on Dietetic Registration (credentialing body of the Academy of Nutrition and Dietetics).
 Please identify and make arrangements a semester before you take this course for an R.D. in your area to work with you.
 The dietitian will need to supervise a variety of skills, which you will develop during this course, and will evaluate your performance of the skills.
-The preceptor will assess the following skills:
+The preceptor will assess skills in obtaining a diet history and recall and taking anthropometric measurements.

 - Preceptor: Must be a Registered Dietitian (RD)